 All this is to say that, given Mojang’s penchant for status quo, last year’s announcement of Minecraft: Dungeons came as quite the surprise.
 At Minecon 2018, Mojang teased a new dungeon crawling action-RPG game set in their recognisable universe with a Minecraft: Dungeons trailer.
-Since then we haven’t heard much about the game – until now at E3 2019, that is.
 Recently, Mojang executive producer David Nisshagen sat down for an interview with Game Informer and spilled the beans on a few new details about the elusive Minecraft: Dungeons.
-Plus, we got a gameplay reveal at E3 2019, so here’s what we know so far.
+Plus, we got a gameplay reveal at E3 2019, and more details at Minecon 2019, so here’s what we know so far.

 Minecraft: Dungeons release date

 Mojang previously gave Minecraft Dungeons a 2019 release date when it was announced last September, but we now have a more specific launch date.
 The Minecraft Dungeons release date is Spring 2020.

 Minecraft: Dungeons co-op

 Minecraft: Dungeons features drop-in/drop-out four-player co-op play.
 According to Minecraft Dungeons executive producer David Nisshagen, the difficulty will change on the fly to match the number of players.
 The game is still playable solo, so you don’t necessarily need to party up to progress.